The Official Website of

 A gifted bandleader, heading up Cactus Mack & his Saddle Tramps ,The Arizona Wranglers and O Bar O Cowboys (just to name a few); Cactus befriended a young Leonard Sly, who traveled with him and the O Bar O 'boys before becoming Roy Rogers and the Sons of the Pioneers, respectively.

-Glenn was also a cowboy, stuntman & a musician before becoming an actor.
+Glenn was a cowboy, stuntman & a musician before becoming an actor.
 More often a 'bad guy', though a sweeter man was never born.
 Among his many other roles, he played 'Butch Cavendish' the Lone Rangers nemesis, and ended his career as 'Sam' the bartender in Gunsmoke.
 He also played the Frankenstein Monster in many of the old Sci-Fi films.
 Including Abbott & Costello Meet Frankenstein.

-Cactus & Glenn were lured out to Hollywood in 1929 when working with Hoot Gison and his Rodeo in Saugus, CA; the ranch grounds now home to the Saugus Speedway.
+Cactus & Glenn were lured out to Hollywood in 1929 when working with Hoot Gibson and his Rodeo in Saugus, CA; the ranch grounds now home to the Saugus Speedway.
 Their true western features, Cherokee Indian decent, and beautiful voices led to quite colorful careers.

 Rex Allen, the 'Arizona Cowboy' had a voice that is still treasured in the narrations he did of Walt Disney's "Wonderful World of Color" nature shows and behind 150 different cartoon characters created for Walt Disney.
-In addition to his many movie & televisoin shows and appearances: he also starred in the television Western Frontier Doctor.
+In addition to his many movie & television shows and appearances: he also starred in the television Western Frontier Doctor.

 Bio from 'B Westerns' on Glenn